UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-in-a-complete-metric-space.lagda.md

   short-convergent-cauchy-approximation-Complete-Metric-Space :
     short-function-Metric-Space
-      ( metric-space-cauchy-approximations-Complete-Metric-Space A)
+      ( metric-space-of-cauchy-approximations-Complete-Metric-Space A)
-      ( metric-space-convergent-cauchy-approximations-Metric-Space
+      ( metric-space-of-convergent-cauchy-approximations-Metric-Space
         ( metric-space-Complete-Metric-Space A))
   short-convergent-cauchy-approximation-Complete-Metric-Space =
     short-isometry-Metric-Space
-      ( metric-space-cauchy-approximations-Complete-Metric-Space A)
+      ( metric-space-of-cauchy-approximations-Complete-Metric-Space A)
-      ( metric-space-convergent-cauchy-approximations-Metric-Space
+      ( metric-space-of-convergent-cauchy-approximations-Metric-Space
         ( metric-space-Complete-Metric-Space A))
       ( isometry-convergent-cauchy-approximation-Complete-Metric-Space A)

   is-short-convergent-cauchy-approximation-Complete-Metric-Space :
     is-short-function-Metric-Space
-      ( metric-space-cauchy-approximations-Complete-Metric-Space A)
+      ( metric-space-of-cauchy-approximations-Complete-Metric-Space A)
-      ( metric-space-convergent-cauchy-approximations-Metric-Space
+      ( metric-space-of-convergent-cauchy-approximations-Metric-Space
         ( metric-space-Complete-Metric-Space A))
       ( convergent-cauchy-approximation-Complete-Metric-Space A)
   is-short-convergent-cauchy-approximation-Complete-Metric-Space =
     is-short-map-short-function-Metric-Space
-      ( metric-space-cauchy-approximations-Complete-Metric-Space A)
+      ( metric-space-of-cauchy-approximations-Complete-Metric-Space A)
-      ( metric-space-convergent-cauchy-approximations-Metric-Space
+      ( metric-space-of-convergent-cauchy-approximations-Metric-Space
         ( metric-space-Complete-Metric-Space A))
       ( short-convergent-cauchy-approximation-Complete-Metric-Space)
 ```